hishizuka/pizero_bikecomputer/software_installation.md

 X, Y, and Z printed on the board are set to the following orientations by default.

-- X: Forward is positive.
+- X: Forward.
+Positive value for upward rotation with accelerometer.
-- Y: Left is positive.
+- Y: Left.
+Positive value for upward rotation with accelerometer.
-- Z: Downward is positive.
+- Z: Downward.
+Positive value at rest with accelerometer.

 Axis conversion is performed with the following variables.